heyou88/CHRONOLIDAY/README.md

-An app give you the opportunity to book the time travels
+An app build as an airbnb clone which rent the opportunity to book the time travels to different time period.